The university strongly recommends that students, faculty, and staff receive a COVID-19 vaccine as soon as possible.

 Widespread vaccination, along with following health and safety guidelines, is the best way to control the COVID-19 pandemic.
 COVID-19 vaccination is not required for students, faculty, or staff.
-In the interest of public health, however, they are encouraged to receive the COVID-19 vaccine.
+In the interest of public health, however, COVID-19 vaccination is strongly recommended.